Laser Spectroscopy for the Study of Exotic Nuclei: Laser spectroscopy techniques

 Collinear laser spectroscopy, and extensions of it, play an indispensable role in the study of the unstable nuclei today.
-Setups employing this class of techniques include COLLAPS, CRIS, VITO and MIRACLS at ISOLDE-CERN~\cite{COLLAPS1, CRIS-NIM2020,sta15,VITO,MIRACLS}, CLS at IGISOL of JYFL~\cite{IGISOL-CLS}, BECOLA and RISE at FRIB~\cite{BECOLA}, CFBS at ISAC-TRIUMF~\cite{CFBS}, CLS at BRIF-CIAE~\cite{BRIF-CLS}, CLS at ALTO~\cite{ALTO}, LaSpec at FAIR~\cite{Laspec}, CLS at RISP-ROAN~\cite{RISP-RAON} and at RIKEN-RIBF~\cite{RIKEN-CLS}.
+Setups employing this class of techniques include COLLAPS, CRIS, Versatile Ion-polarized Techniques On-line (VITO) and Multi Ion Reflection Apparatus for Collinear Laser Spectroscopy (MIRACLS) at ISOLDE-CERN~\cite{COLLAPS1, CRIS-NIM2020,sta15,VITO,MIRACLS}, CLS at IGISOL of JYFL~\cite{Y-radii2018,IGISOL-CLS}, BECOLA and RISE at FRIB~\cite{BECOLA}, CFBS at ISAC-TRIUMF~\cite{CFBS}, CLS at BRIF-CIAE~\cite{BRIF-CLS}, CLS at ALTO~\cite{ALTO}, LaSpec at FAIR~\cite{Laspec}, CLS at RISP-ROAN~\cite{RISP-RAON} and at RIKEN-RIBF~\cite{RIKEN-CLS}.
 These existing and planned CLS setups are summarized in Fig.~\ref{fig:fig1.1} and Table~\ref{tab:table2}, together with the RIB facilities where they are based.
 In the following, details of the standard CLS technique based on detection of LIF, as well as the collinear resonance ionization spectroscopy (CRIS) technique will be introduced.